wouldBeNerd/code_snippets/README.md

 # code_snippets
-collection of code snippets I need.
+collection of code snippets I have used in the past.